 Yamaha makes solid guitars for low prices, and the GL1 Guitalele is a perfect example.
-Well reviewed and affordable, this was an easy pick for best budget travel guitar.
+Well reviewed and affordable, this was an easy pick for the best budget travel guitar.

 It’s small, not of the highest quality, and won’t last a lifetime… And that’s exactly why it’s the best budget travel guitar on this list!
 A bargain guitar this cheap means all feelings of love and affection go out the window: throw, bang, and transport this instrument on buses in Asia to your heart’s content… unless you get attached.

 Think of it this way… have you ever been to a hostel and they have that small, beat up, classical guitar sitting in the main room?
 Or have you ever been to a beach party, and some dude with dreadlocks busts out a nylon-stringed guitar that looks like it was made in 1953 for a hobbit?